mishmanners/Free-Learning-Content/readme.md

 ### LinkedIn Learning

 Many courses and skills on LinkedIn are free (there are some paid ones too).
-You can complete pathways and courses for things like AI, coding, technology solutions, evangelism, and lots more.
+You can complete pathways and courses for things like AI, coding, technology solutions, cyber security, management, evangelism, and lots more.

 ### MathLab Academy